 Jen Atkins teaches courses in dance studies—especially related to dance in the Americas and dance in popular culture—and Co-Chairs the Dance & Culture Area of the joint national conference of the American Culture and Popular Culture Associations.
-Her first book, Carnival Balls in New Orleans: The Secret Side of Mardi Gras, 1870-1920, published by LSU Press, received the 2018 Jules and Frances Landry Award.
-The Jules and Frances Landry Award is presented annually to the LSU Press book published during the year which, in the judgment of the Press, constitutes the most outstanding achievement in the field of southern studies.
-Her articles about New Orleans dance history and their relationship to gender, race, and class have appeared in: Contemporary Scholars and Artists Respond to the Baby Dolls of New Orleans (forthcoming, University Press of Mississippi), Louisiana History, and the Journal of American Culture.
-In addition to New Orleans dance practices and dance in popular culture, she also focuses on research that explores innovations in dance studies pedagogy, especially in joining liberal studies approaches with case studies from the Maggie Allesee National Center for Choreography (MANCC), two pathways that enliven dance studies learning when connected in ever-expanding ways.
+Her first book, Carnival Balls in New Orleans: The Secret Side of Mardi Gras, 1870-1920, published by LSU Press, received the 2017 Jules and Frances Landry Award.
+This Award is presented annually to the LSU Press book published during the year which, in the judgment of the Press, constitutes the most outstanding achievement in the field of southern studies.
+Her articles about New Orleans dance history and their relationship to gender, race, and class have appeared in: Walking Raddy: The Baby Dolls of New Orleans (UPM 2018), Louisiana History, and the Journal of American Culture.
+In addition to New Orleans dance practices and dance in popular culture, Jen also focuses on research that explores innovations in dance studies pedagogy, especially related to the Maggie Allesee National Center for Choreography (MANCC).

 Bachelor of Arts in Dance, Huntington College